loopstick/CCA_DigitalElectronics_Spring2020/README.md

 #### Prerequisites
 * Basic algebra.
 You should be comfortable with simple equations,manipulating numbers, fractions, solving for variables, and the engineering prefixes (micro, milli, kilo, mega, etc.)
-* Some understanding of geometry will also be helpful.

 #### Requirements and Expectations
 * Always bring your computer to class.
 If you don’t have a computer, check one out from the Media Center.
 You will need a computer to participate, and your grade will be negatively affected if you don’t bring one.